Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 She finally looked up.
 A mote of understanding passed between us, and Evelyn nodded slowly.

-I brewed a cup of peppermint tea for her and left her with the run of my books while I squeezed myself into my flat’s tiny bathroom with a clean change of clothes.
-Only once under the shower did I realise that I hadn’t asked her why she was here in the first place.
+I brewed a cup of peppermint tea for her, then left her with the run of my books while I squeezed myself into my flat’s tiny bathroom with a clean change of clothes.
+Only once I was under the shower did I realise that I hadn’t asked her why she was here in the first place.

 “Have you had the pleasure of reading that before?”
 I asked.

-The bruise had pained me since that night, since Outside, wounded internally in some obscure manner I couldn’t pinpoint.
-Raine had plied me with good food, guilty food, fried chicken and supermarket sushi, fresh fruit and scrambled eggs, but all the protein in the world didn’t help the bruise heal.
+That strange bruise had pained me since that night, since Outside, wounded internally in some obscure manner I couldn’t pinpoint.
+Raine had plied me with good food, guilty food, fried chicken and supermarket sushi, fresh fruit and scrambled eggs, but all the protein in the world didn’t help the bruise to heal.

 Evelyn closed the book.
 “No. No, I haven’t had a lot of time in my life to read for fun.”